Dih5/vfd/README.rst

     * Error bars
     * Color maps (from arrays of 2D data)
     * Multiple plots in one file
+    * Two *x* or *y* axes in the same plot
-* CLI and python package to plot the files with matplotlib.
+* GUI, CLI and python package to plot the files with matplotlib.
 * API mimicking matplotlib's to generate files without changing your code.
-* While version<1.0.0, minor releases will mean API compatibility is broken.
+* File format will be always backward-compatible.
+While version < 1.0.0, CLI and API might change.

 Instalation
 -----------